-Scholarships do not have to be paid back, and are awarded for academic merit, financial need, athletic or artistic talent, community involvement and fields of study.
+Scholarships are awarded for academic merit, financial need, athletic or artistic talent, community involvement and fields of study.
 Unlike loans, they do not have to be repaid.

 Each year over 200 scholarships are awarded to TCC students.
 Money is provided by friends of the TCC Foundation to help students pay for tuition, books, fees, and in some instances, supplies.
-More information about TCC Foundation scholarships is at www.tacomacc.edu/ foundationscholarships.
+More information about TCC Foundation scholarships is at tacomacc.edu/foundationscholarships.

 There are also external scholarships available to all TCC students.
 An information board listing scholarships is maintained in Bldg.
-14 and online at www.tacomacc.edu/ costsandaid/typesofaid/scholarships/ externalscholarships.
+14 and online at tacomacc.edu/costsandaid/typesofaid/scholarships/externalscholarships.

 The posted information summarizes scholarship criteria and the application process.